ckemptner/pimcore/doc/Development_Documentation/18_Tools_and_Features/25_System_Settings.md

 ## Website
-System settins about the CMS part of Pimcore.
+System settings about the CMS part of Pimcore.

 ### EU Cookie Policy Notice
-Pimcore has a default implementation for EU cookie policy that looks like as follows.
+Pimcore has a default implementation for the EU cookie policy which looks as follows.

 ![Cookie Policy](../img/system-settings-sample.png)

-You can specify your own texts and add your custom detail link using the "Shared Translations".
+You can specify your own texts and add a custom detail link using the "Shared Translations".
 Just search for "cookie-" in Shared Translations, then you get listed the predefined keys for the cookie texts and links: